 In today’s global economy, it is necessary to master a second language outside of English.
 French is spoken on each continent in more than 57 countries by over 500 million people.
 Most countries in West Africa have French as their official language.
 In addition to its cultural influence all over the world, French is the second most used language after English for business and communication purposes.

-The French minor requires 21 hours, including FR 132, FR 231, FR 232, as well as 4 advanced courses (see Course Details below).
+The French minor requires a minimum of 18 hours, including a minimum of 9 hours at the 300- and/or -400 level (see Course Details below).
 CLEP is available for French minors to test out of FR 131, FR 132, FR 231, and FR 232.
-Credit by Examination to test out of 2 advanced French courses is also available.
+Credit by Examination to test out of advanced French courses is also available.

 - FR 131 Elementary French I

 - FR 141 Elementary French I for Business

 - FR 132 Elementary French II